Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Timescales for gravitational wave detection

 The timescale function linear to $\lambda$ is given by:

 which is related to a new eccentricity enhancement function:

 that evaluates to 1 for $e\rightarrow0$.
 For circular orbits, we have the timescale ratio $\sigma(p,e=0,\lambda)=\tau_P/\tau$ has the form:

 The main effect of the factor is to reduce the timescale due to the negative sign.
 Larger initial orbits will have an increased deviation to the Peters' timescale due to the $p_0^3$ scaling.
-As the orbiter starts initially near the BH, it will approximately follow the Peters' timescale but if it starts initially farther, the timescale correction goes larger as shown in Figure \ref{fig:timescale-e0-ratio}.
+As the orbiter starts initially near the BH, it will approximately follow the Peters' timescale but if it starts initially farther, the timescale correction goes larger as shown in Fig. \ref{fig:timescale-e0-ratio}.

 For a stellar mass BH, with mass $M=\mathcal{O }(10 )M_\odot$, circular orbits will decay in a timescale reduced by a factor of $\sigma\approx1-10^{-3}\lambda \;p_0^3$, which will only become considerably large if the starting orbit has a size $p_0\approx10\lambda^{-1/3} \text{ km}$.
-Near the maximum cosmological constant, say $\lambda=10^{-6}$, the starting orbit must be around $p_0\sim\mathcal{O}(10^3)\text{ km}$ to have maximum deviation.
+Near the maximum SdS parameter, say $\lambda=10^{-6}$, the starting orbit must be around $p_0\sim\mathcal{O}(10^3)\text{ km}$ to have maximum deviation.
 Beyond this estimate, the ratio will be negative and is thus unphysical, which means that orbits are unbound at these regime.
 For a SMBH, the correction is very small with an initial orbit having $p_0\sim\mathcal{O}(10^{8})\text{ km}$ before being considerably large.
 This may be of astrophysical significance for scenarios of large-distance capture of inspiralling objects like EMRIs by SMBH \cite{amaro2007intermediate,amaro2018relativistic} with gravitational wave induced evolution estimated to be the dominant dynamics starting at a relatively large distance.
-We note here that a $\lambda=10^{-6}$ means either a relatively small $\Lambda$ ($=10^{-18}$) compared to the measured $\Lambda(\sim10^{-50})$ \cite{ade2016planck} or hypothetically large black hole (of order $M=10^{22}\,M_{\odot}$) inside a small universe (of order $\mathcal{O}(10^{9})$ km).

-For the effect of the eccentricity, let us include the enhancement functions from equations \eqref{eq:Peterseccfactor} and \eqref{eq:sdseccfactor}.
-To obtain this, we only need to multiply the earlier factors to the $\Lambda$ dependent term,
+For the effect of the eccentricity, let us include the enhancement functions from Eqs. \eqref{eq:Peterseccfactor} and \eqref{eq:sdseccfactor}.
+To obtain this, we only need to multiply the earlier factors to the $\lambda$ dependent term,

-The deviation, $\tau(e)-\tau(e=0)$, brought by the eccentricity can also be visualized by noticing that the correction factor to the timescale is just the eccentricity functions:
+The deviation brought by the eccentricity can also be visualized by noticing that the correction factor to the timescale is just the eccentricity functions: